 All Paws on Deck by Jessica Young is one of the easier chapter books on the list with limited text on each page.
 However, it requires the reader to think about words that sound the same, but are spelled differently and mean different things (homophones).
 The book is full of dialogue with speech bubbles.

 For more awesome early chapter book recommendations, check out one of the lists from What Do We Do All Day?

 So this list should keep your new reader reading for a bit.
-Let me know which ones are favorites.
+Print out a list of the books to take to the library and let me know which ones are favorites.

 P.S.
 Have you signed up for our FREE newsletter?
 Each week you get lots of literacy goodies delivered to your inbox.
 Take a second and sign-up HERE.